energyinpython/crispyn/README.md

 ## Usage

-`crispyn` is the Python 3 package that provides 11 objective weighting methods, which can be used to determine criteria weights for solving multi-criteria problems with Multi-Criteria Decision Analysis (MCDA) methods.
-The first step is providing the decision matrix `matrix` with alternatives performance values.
+`crispyn` is the Python 3 package that provides 15 weighting methods: 11 objective and 4 subjective, which can be used to determine criteria weights for solving multi-criteria problems with Multi-Criteria Decision Analysis (MCDA) methods.
+The first step is providing the decision matrix `matrix` with alternatives' performance values.
 The decision matrix is two-dimensional and contains m alternatives in rows and n criteria in columns.
 You also have to provide criteria types `types`.
 Criteria types are equal to 1 for profit criteria and -1 for cost criteria.
-Then you have to calculate criteria weights using weighting method chosen from `crispyn.weighting_methods` submodule.
-Depending on the method chosen, you have to provide `matrix` or `matrix` and `types` as weighting method arguments.
+Then you have to calculate criteria weights using the weighting method chosen from `crispyn.weighting_methods` submodule.
+Depending on the chosen objective method, you have to provide `matrix` or `matrix` and `types` as weighting method arguments.
+In the case of subjective weighting methods, provided parameters are different, such as ordered criteria indexes and significance values assigned by the decision-maker to criteria.
 It is detailed in Usage in the documentation.
-Then you can evaluate alternatives from the decision matrix using the VIKOR method from `weighting method.mcda_methods` module.
+Then, you can evaluate alternatives from the decision matrix using the VIKOR method from `weighting method.mcda_methods` module.
 The VIKOR method returns a vector with preference values `pref` assigned to alternatives.
 To rank alternatives according to VIKOR preference values, you have to sort them in ascending order because, in the VIKOR method, the best alternative has the lowest preference value.
 The alternatives are ranked using the `rank_preferences` method provided in the `crispyn.additions` submodule.
 Parameter `reverse = False` means that alternatives